 We summarise the workings of cash accounting for VAT.
-If you are starting or have recently started a business in the Warwickshire area we, at Select Accountants Ltd, can advise you on the cash accounting scheme.
+If you are starting or have recently started a business in the Leicestershire area we, at Select Accountants Ltd, can advise you on the cash accounting scheme.

 Cash accounting enables a business to account for and pay VAT on the basis of cash received and paid rather than on the basis of invoices issued and received.

 Advantages and Disadvantages of the Scheme

 The advantages of the scheme are as follows.

 - Output tax is not due until the business receives payment of its sales invoices.
 If customers pay promptly, the advantage will be limited.
 Even so, the gain may be material.

 - There is automatic bad debt relief because, if no payment is received, no output tax is due.

 - Most businesses find it easier to think in terms of cash flows in and out of their business than invoiced amounts.

 - There is no input tax recovery until payment of suppliers’ invoices.

 - The scheme will not be beneficial for net repayment businesses - for example, a business just starting up, which has substantial initial expenditure on equipment, stocks etc so that input tax exceeds the output tax, should delay starting to use the scheme.
 That way, it recovers the initial input tax on the basis of input invoices as opposed to payments.